AthiraSPillai/OOPs_concepts_with_JS/readme.md

             console.log("Inside  setter function to set value");
             this._place=value;
         }
 }
 car1.place="Newyork"
 console.log("car1: "+ car1.id,car1.name, car1.place)

-## Refer File: src/inheitanceSinglefile.js
+### Refer File: src/inheitanceSinglefile.js
-## INHERITANCE
+### INHERITANCE

-### "extend" keyword is used to show a class is inherits from a parent class.
+"extend" keyword is used to show a class is inherits from a parent class.
 All class in javascript inherits from "Object Class"

 <!--  Parent Class -->
 class Vehicle{
 }
  <!-- Truck and Bus Inherits from the Parent class called Vehicle -->
 class Truck extends Vehicle{
 }
 class Bus extends Vehicle{
 }
 <!--  Create an instance of the Truck class -->
 let truck1=new Truck();
 <!-- Every class in javascript inherits from Object class (kind of super parent class) -->
  <!-- An instance (i.e. truck1) of a class(i.e. Truck) will also be an  instance of parent class(i.e. Vehicle) that it inherits from as well as an instance of Object Class.  -->
 console.log(truck1 instanceof Truck);
 console.log(truck1 instanceof Vehicle);
 console.log(truck1 instanceof  Object);

-## INHERITING CONSTRUCTOR
+### INHERITING CONSTRUCTOR

-### Define Constructor in child class- need to execute the constructor in parent class before executing child class's constructor.
+A constructor in child class- need to execute the constructor in parent class before executing child class's constructor.
 It is done by calling the function "super()".
 Even if there is no constructor defined in parent class, javascript will add one by default so need to use super() in all the child class's constructor.

 class Vehicle{
     constructor(){
         console.log('Constructor in Vehicle Class');
     }
 }
 class Truck extends Vehicle{
     constructor(){